Englewood 'minister' facing 500 counts of child porn

 Ultimately, authorities charged him with 500 counts of possession of child pornography.

 Detectives learned that someone downloaded approximately 70 images of child pornography to an IP address in the area, the report states.
-They contacted Frontier and found the address, obtained a warrant and on Tuesday, they went to the home.
+Investigators obtained a warrant and on Tuesday, they went to the home.

 After investigating, they arrested Charles Andrews, 66, at 81 Lee Circle, Englewood, the report shows.